Makeup Bag Essentials For Beginners

 Brushes & Sponges

 Benjamin Franklin once said that the best investment is in the tools of one’s trade, and this rings just as true with makeup applicators as it does with anything else.
 Choosing excellent brushes and sponges will be beneficial for your skin, will give you the best, smoothest application of your makeup and will save you money in the long run when you don’t have to keep on replacing broken ones.
-Make sure you invest in good quality for longevity and that they are cleaned regularly – there’s a tutorial for just that here.
+Make sure you invest in good quality for longevity and that they are cleaned regularly – If you want to learn more, check out this tutorial on how to clean makeup brushes.

 What It’s For: Makeup brushes and sponges are used to apply and blend makeup.
 There are different brushes for different applications but you should be able to get a set with all the brushes that you’ll need.